aokiyuya/dot-files/README.md

 ## Caution

-Use Vim 8.0 with lua
+Use Vim 8.0 with lua with python3